atlasmap/atlasmap/README.md

 ## Live update for UI development

-While standalone AtlasMap design time services are running by following above, you can also run an another AtlasMap Data Mapper UI instance at different port by `yarn start`.
-This enables live update for UI code so you can see the outcome of your UI code change without build&restart manually.
+While standalone AtlasMap design time services are running by following above steps, you can also run another AtlasMap Data Mapper UI instance at a different port by `yarn start`.
+This enables live updates to the UI code so you can see the outcome of your UI code change without building and restarting manually.

 1. [Install Yarn](https://yarnpkg.com/lang/en/docs/install/)